bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 - STR loci where tools produce accurate genotypes
 - Filter false-positive STR genotypes

-A key next step is to use the truth set to train classifiers that can answer these questions.
+A key next step is to use the truth set to train classifiers for these categories.

 ---
 ### Extra Sections